anmol-fzr/epik-demo-app/README.md

 ## 🔑 Key Design Decisions

 1. **Separation of Concerns**
 - Backend handles catalog + AI calls.
 - Frontend focuses only on UI/UX.

 2. **Prompt Engineering**
 - Backend forces AI to return structured JSON:
     ```txt
-     You are an AI product advisor.
+    You are the best AI product recommender.
-     Recommend products only from this catalog:
+    Given a user’s request and an array of products, analyze the requirements and recommend the 2–4 most relevant products.
+    Always justify your choices briefly and ensure recommendations are accurate, helpful, and user-focused.

+    You can't ask any questions back, and you must return 2 products atleast.
-     ${PRODUCT_CATALOG}
+    Available Products are ${PRODUCT_CATALOG}

-     User query: "I need a lightweight laptop for travel"
-     Return JSON:
-     [
-       { "name": "Product A", "why": "Reasoning..." }
-     ]
+    User Prompt: ${q}

+    You must return the response in a JSON Object like this
+    {
+    product_names: ["product_1_name", "product_2_name", ...],
+    reason: "The Reason why you recommended these products"
+    }
     ```
 - Ensures predictable parsing on the frontend.

 3. **Minimal but Polished UX**
    - Simple **two-screen flow**: Input → Results.